Post-Op Instructions: Dental Fillings

 • The tooth could be sensitive for multiple weeks as it adjusts to having the new filling.

-❌ A filling that feels “too high” when biting
+• A filling that feels “too high” or uncomfortable when biting

-❌ Cracks, chips, or if the filling feels loose
+• Cracks, chips, looseness, or damage to the filling